antonioguj/bronchinet/README.md

     │   │
     │   ├── scripts_evalresults	<- Scripts to evaluate results from models
     │   ├── scripts_experiments	<- Scripts to train and test models
-    │   ├── scripts_prepdata  	<- Scripts to prepare data to train models
+    │   ├── scripts_preparedata	<- Scripts to prepare data to train models
     │   └── scripts_util	<- Scripts for various utilities
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io